evennia/evennia/docs/source/Howto/Evennia-for-roleplaying-sessions.md

                 caller.msg("The character sheet is already locked.")
             else:
                 character.db.sheet_locked = True
-                caller.msg("%s can no longer edit their character sheet." % character.key) elif "unlock" in self.switches:
+                caller.msg(f"{character.key} can no longer edit their character sheet.") elif "unlock" in self.switches:
             if not character.db.sheet_locked:
                 caller.msg("The character sheet is already unlocked.")
             else:
                 character.db.sheet_locked = False
-                caller.msg("%s can now edit their character sheet." % character.key)
+                caller.msg(f"{character.key} can now edit their character sheet.")

         if fieldname:
             if fieldname == "name":